amakukha/tmg/src/README.md

  - `tmgc.h` – defitions, corresponds to `tmgc.s`
  - `libs.h` – library that allows to swap blocks of memory onto a disk (it was important in PDP-7 days)
  - `tmgl.h` – table which defines how translation is done.
 This is the only part that gets swapped when a new compiler is being built.
+ - `tmg.sh` – compilation script, corresponds to the original `tmg`.

 Debugging
 --